pocketzworld/creator-docs/pages/learn/designer-resources/ideas/production-phase.md

 ### PRODUCTION PHASE

-⚠️ **_October 23 UPDATE: We've made some changes to this process!
-Please read on to learn about the new timelines for Ideas Production Phase scheduling.
-Thank you!_**

-The Production Phase is when all the magic happens!
-During this phase, the Highrise Art Team communicates with the the Idea Designer to create the funded item.
+The Production Phase is when your Idea actually gets built.
+Once it's funded, the Highrise Art Team takes your design and turns it into a real item, working with you the whole way.

+**Working with the art team** 🎨

-Once your Idea has been fully funded, you’ll receive a message from our team to invite you to a 1-1 conversation with our staff artists.
-You can use this chat to share additional references, special notes, and review a sneak peek of your item before it goes live!
+- You'll get a message inviting you to a 1-1 conversation with our staff artists

-The Production Phase is your opportunity to exercise creative control and bring your vision to life exactly as you imagine it.
-We'll inform you of technical limitations and potential workarounds regarding layering and rendering issues, but will do our best to see your Idea through as you intend.

-##### Production Phases last a minimum of two weeks to allow for continued Preorders.

-**Throughout this phase, anyone may continue to preorder the item, in any amount, at full price.** This is the last time the item will be available for broad public purchase - after the item is released, it will only be available via trade.
-The two-week minimum Production Timeline will ensure that anyone who wants the item has a chance to buy it; and in tandem, it ensures you get a bigger payout!
+- Use it to share extra references, notes, and anything that helps them understand the design
+- You'll see a sneak peek of the item before it goes live
+- Our artists follow your direction as closely as they fairly can.
+The goal is to release the item you designed, not our interpretation of it
+- Where there are technical limits around layering or rendering, we'll explain them and suggest workarounds

+This is your chance to exercise creative control, so speak up.
+If something doesn't look right to you, say so while there's still time to change it.

+**How long it takes**

+There's no fixed length.
+Items are finished when they're ready.

+Production used to run for a minimum of two weeks whether the item needed it or not, which meant finished items sat waiting.
+Now they move as soon as they're done.

+**Preorders stay open** 💸

+Anyone can keep preordering the item, in any amount, at full price, right up until launch day.
+Nothing about the timeline cuts your earnings short.

+**What happens at the end** 🛍️

+- Your item goes on sale in the Highrise store on the next Monday, for 7 days
+- You and everyone who backed the Idea receive your copies on launch day
+- Items can't be traded or gifted during the sale week
+- Once the week ends, the item trades like anything else